-- Communicate effectively with people inside the corporation as well as external customers using a variety of communication methods including writing (paper and e-mail), speaking, and listening to communicate business information.
+- Communicate effectively with people inside the corporation as well as external suppliers or customers using a variety of communication methods including writing (paper and e-mail), speaking, and listening to communicate business information.

 - Work cooperatively with others on a team to share information, resolve conflict and make decisions in all aspects of supply chain operations.